Aggressive Product Liability Lawyers

 Greenman v.
 Yuba Power Products, Inc.

 One of the most influential cases in product liability history is Greenman v.
-Yuba Power Products, Inc. In this case ,William Greenman was injured while using a power tool that was defectively designed.
+Yuba Power Products, Inc. In this instant ,William Greenman was injured while using a power tool that was defectively designed.
 Greenman sued the manufacturer, Yuba Power Products, for breach of warranty and negligence.
 The court ruled in favor of Greenman, establishing the principle of strict product liability.
 This case fundamentally changed the law by allowing consumers to hold manufacturers liable for defects in their products, regardless of negligence.
 The court’s decision emphasized that manufacturers have a responsibility to ensure their products are safe for consumers ,established the groundwork for modern product liability claims.

 Maryland Product Liability Lawyers